VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   system by using a unique URL.
 Registrants can begin the ordering process from this site.

-The following conversation between developers and domain experts illustrates how the team arrived at a definition of the term **Attendee**.
+Each of these terms was formulated through active discussions between the development team and the domain experts.
+The following is a sample conversation between developers and domain experts that illustrates how the team arrived at a definition of the term **Attendee**.

 > *Developer #1:* Here's an initial stab at a definition for
 > **Attendee**.
-"An attendee is someone who has paid to attend a
+"An Attendee is someone who has paid to attend a
 > conference.
-An attendee can interact with the system to perform tasks
+An Attendee can interact with the system to perform tasks
 > such as manage his agenda, print his badge, and provide feedback after
 > the conference."

-> *Domain Expert #1:* Not all attendees will pay to attend the
+> *Domain Expert #1:* Not all Attendees will pay to attend the
 > conference.
 For example, some conferences will have volunteer helpers,
 > also speakers typically don't pay.
 Also, there may be some cases where
-> an attendee gets a 100% discount.
+> an Attendee gets a 100% discount.

-> *Domain Expert #1:* Don't forget that it's not the attendee who
+> *Domain Expert #1:* Don't forget that it's not the Attendee who
-> pays; that's done by the registrant.
+> pays; that's done by the Registrant.

-> *Developer #1:* So we need to say that attendees are people who are
+> *Developer #1:* So we need to say that Attendees are people who are
 > authorized to attend a conference?

 > *Developer #2:* We need to be careful about the choice of words